Ugg Adirondack III

 Warmth

-The UGG Adirondack III is one of the warmest winter boots we tested.
+The Ugg Adirondack III is one of the warmest winter boots we’ve tested.
 It has a leather upper and full-coverage liner— even underfoot—which is comprised of 200-gram (g) insulation woven together with real wool.
 200g insulation is relatively standard for a casual winter boot, but the use of wool is what sets the Adirondack apart.
 It's generally warmer than other insulators and excels at wicking moisture, regulating heat, and staying warm even when wet.
-Additionally, the 3-layer insole—which combines three different types of foam including memory and EVA foam—provides impressive insulation from the ground along with a nice, cushioned feel.
+Additionally, the three-layer insole—which combines three different types of foam, including memory and EVA foams—provides impressive insulation from the ground along with a nice, cushioned feel.

 UGG Adirondack III (close-up)